ncsa/ncsa_system_documentation/docs/source/common/transfer.rst

 Secure File Transfer Protocol (sftp)
 ---------------------------------------

-You can transfer data using sftp via the command line or one of many common sftp transfer utilities.
-Two options are `WinSCP <https://winscp.net/eng/download.php>`_ and `Cyberduck <https://cyberduck.io/download/>`_, both are free to download and install.
+You can transfer data using ``sftp`` via the command line or one of many common transfer utilities.
+Two transfer utility options, `WinSCP <https://winscp.net/eng/download.php>`_ and `Cyberduck <https://cyberduck.io/download/>`_, are described below; both are free to download and install.

 WinSCP
 ~~~~~~~~